private-attribution/i-d/draft-thomson-ppm-prss.md

 than once will produce identical outputs, which might be exploited by an attacker.

-This section describes two basic access modes that provide safeguards against accidental reuse of inputs:
+This section describes two basic access modes for randomness contexts that provide some safeguards against accidental reuse of inputs:

 * A sequential randomness context provides access using a counter; see
   {{sequential}}.

-* An indexed randomness context provides random access; see {{indexed}}.
+* An indexed randomness context provides concurrent access; see {{indexed}}.

 These usages are incompatible; only one mode of access can be used for a given context.